cevaris/platform-api/README.md

-# Platform API
+# Custom Heroku Platform API

 Ruby HTTP client for the Heroku API.
+Specifically for dynamically scaling your app.

 ## Installation